 “Creating a digital twin of their supply chain, companies run dynamic simulations to understand the impact of different potential scenarios to make better decisions,” said de Bantel.

-Michelin, a global tire and mobility products manufacturer, turned to Cosmo Tech Simulation Digital Twins to optimize its complex global sourcing.
+Michelin, a global tire and mobility products manufacturer, turned to Cosmo Tech Prescriptive Simulation Twins to optimize its complex global sourcing.

 “The number of product models we need to manufacture to serve each market is increasingly complex.
 There is a lot at stake in finding the right balance between locally manufacturing versus exporting,” explained Thibaut d’Hérouville, VP Group Industrial Supply Chain at Michelin.

-Using Cosmo Tech’s Simulation Digital Twin technology, Michelin determined the best strategic sourcing plan for the next five years to reduce their logistic costs by €10 million annually.
+Using Cosmo Tech’s AI-Simulation Technology, Michelin determined the best strategic sourcing plan for the next five years to reduce their logistic costs by €10 million annually.

 “During the past couple of decades, end-to-end supply chain visibility is even more difficult due to suppliers’ deep tiering that leads to complex interdependencies, reliance on trans-global logistics in sequential production, and increased high-impact disruptions,” said de Bantel.